-The Central Asia and Caucasus region (CACENA) has two sub-regions: the Southern Caucasus (Azerbaijan, Armenia and Georgia), and Central Asia (Kazakhstan, Kyrgyz Republic, Tajikistan, Turkmenistan and Uzbekistan).
+The Central Asia and Caucasus region (CACENA) has two sub-regions: the Southern Caucasus (Azerbaijan, Armenia and Georgia), and Central Asia (Kazakhstan, Kyrgyz Republic, Mongolia, Tajikistan, Turkmenistan and Uzbekistan).
 Most of the region lies in arid and semi-arid zones and agriculture accounts for 86% of water use.

 Solving inter-state water resources issues

 GWP CACENA is well-established in the region, helping solve difficult inter-state water resources issues and assisting countries to develop an integrated water resources management approach in policies and practices.
 This means encouraging public involvement in decision-making and political will for cooperation, and supporting practical activities such as capacity building at local level through knowledge management and communication.